 Remember to read every night

-Reading records to be handed in every Friday for checking next Reading Challenge Raffle draw will take place in two weeks time
+Reading records to be handed in every Thursday for checking next Reading Challenge Raffle draw will take place on Friday

 Welcome to Sapphire's Class Blog